austinclem1/buck-ecl-tool/README.md

 # Buck Rogers ECL Script Extractor and Assembler

-Have you ever wanted to view and edit the scripting bytecode used in Strategic Simulations' 1991 Sega port of CRPG "Buck Rogers: Countdown to Doomsday?" ...No?
+Have you ever wanted to view and edit the scripting bytecode used in Strategic Simulations' 1991 Sega port of CRPG "Buck Rogers: Countdown to Doomsday?"
+Of course you have!

-This is a command line tool that can decompress and disassemble the scripts for all the game levels in your legally obtained rom 👀.
+This is a command line tool that can decompress and disassemble the scripts for all the game levels in your legally obtained 👀 rom.
 It will output each level as a separate file in a text format that reads top to bottom, resembling some form of assembly complete with labels GOTOs.
 From there you can edit the files and use this tool to assemble, compress, then patch your rom with the updated